Pubarche: Delayed pubarche

 Delayed pubarche can be caused by numerous aspects.
 This can include insufficient hormones, medical or genetic conditions (i.e., Turner syndrome, hypogonadotropic hypogonadism), and chemicals that interfere with the hormones in the body.
 In young males, genetic differences that impacts the function of enzymes can affect how steroids are eliminated in urine.
 This can influence the development of pubic hair and can impact the physical appearance from person to person.
 In young females, the development of breasts and pubic hair can occur at different times.
 Some may experience breast development before the start of pubic hair growth, and vice versa.
-Therefore, in order to determine if delayed pubarche is a health issue or not, looking for the signs of puberty happening and the specific timing of it is important to note.
+Therefore, in order to determine if delayed pubarche is a health issue or not, looking for the signs of puberty happening and the specific timing of it is important.
 The determination of the underlying cause of delayed pubarche can be done so with specific tests of antibodies, karyotype, and hormone levels (i.e., cortisol, thyroid stimulating hormone).